michelc/blog3/src/_posts/2020/2020-05-20-create-template-sidebar-content.md

 }
 ```

 Much better!

+{% include "_adsense.njk" %}

 I can check what happens when scrolling by adding some HTML at the end of "content":

 ```
 <p class="scroll">...</p>